veeto

 • Requires large California cities to adopt comprehensive electrification plans by January 2030.

-• Mandates expansion of electric vehicle charging infrastructure in residential and commercial areas.
+• Mandates expansion of electric vehicle charging infrastructure in public and private spaces.

 Summary

 Assembly Member Zbur's Local Electrification Planning Act requires California cities and counties with populations over 75,000 to develop comprehensive electrification and decarbonization plans between 2027 and 2030.
-These plans must outline strategies for expanding electric vehicle charging infrastructure, supporting zero-emission vehicle fleets, and increasing renewable energy resources across residential and commercial sectors.
+These plans must outline strategies for expanding electric vehicle charging infrastructure, transitioning buildings to electric power, and deploying renewable energy systems across residential and commercial areas.

-Cities and counties may comply by designating previously adopted plans that meet the requirements or by incorporating the mandated elements into their next general plan update.
-The law applies to charter cities as well as general law cities, reflecting the Legislature's determination that greenhouse gas reduction through electrification constitutes a matter of statewide concern.
-Local governments maintain authority to levy fees and assessments to fund implementation of their adopted plans.
+Cities and counties may fulfill these requirements by either creating new standalone plans or incorporating the mandated elements into their next general plan update.
+Jurisdictions that have previously adopted similar plans meeting the specified criteria may designate those existing documents to satisfy the requirement.
+The act applies to all qualifying cities, including charter cities, based on legislative findings that greenhouse gas reduction through electrification constitutes a matter of statewide concern.
+Local agencies maintain authority to levy fees and assessments to fund implementation of the required planning activities.

 Key Dates